quiram/java-utils/README.md

 </repositories>
 ```

-Add this library as a dependency using `com.github.quiram` as group ID, repo name as artifact ID, and tag as version.
+Add this library as a dependency using `com.github.quiram` as group ID, repo name as artifact ID, and [release number](https://github.com/quiram/java-utils/releases) as version.
 For instance, for Maven:

 ```
 <dependency>